Petition calls for Ohio State to 'save' Urban Meyer amid investigation

 An online petition hopes it will draw enough attention to “save” Ohio State University football coach Urban Meyer over what he knew and did about domestic abuse accusations against a former assistant.

-As of early Monday, the petition had garnered nearly 20,000 signatures and its goal was to get to 25,000 signatures.
+As of Monday, the petition had garnered more than 20,000 signatures and its goal was to get to 25,000 signatures.
 The petition was started by Buckeyes fan Blake Firestone.

 “Urban Meyer is on the hot seat and can be wrongfully fired from Ohio State it is up to us Buckeye Nation to help him not just for him but for THE Ohio State University and the great state of Ohio!”
 Firestone wrote in the petition’s description.